shanjiang7/GraphNet/README.md

   --username "your-name" \
   --email "your-email"
 ```
 Once you have packaged these extracted computation graphs, submit them to the GraphNet community via the following group chats.
+[Discord](https://discord.gg/Pp5FKW92) is also available.

 <div align="center">
 <table>